-Sea level is an integrated measure that contains information about the water column as well as about ocean-atmosphere interaction.
+- 15 Sea level is an integrated measure that contains information about the water column as well as about ocean-atmosphere interaction.
 Global mean sea level variability (GMSL) is usually separated into two processes.
-Changes: changes in the ocean's total mass due to melting of land ice redistribution of water between the ocean and the atmosphere, land or cryosphere, and changes of the density of the water column which are associated with changes of subsurface temperature and salinity distributions.
+Changes in the ocean's total mass due to melting of land ice and changes of the density of the water column which are associated with changes of subsurface temperature and salinity distributions.
 Sea level variability is not spatially uniform (e.g. Stammer et al. 2013).
 Instead, it is influenced by ocean dynamics that act to redistribute ocean mass, heat and freshwater (e.g. Zanna et al. 2019).
-These redistributions leave the GMSL unaffected but can have strong impacts on regional scales rendering the spatial patterns of sea level variability highly non-uniform (e.g. Merrifield and Maltrud 2011).
-Ocean-atmosphere buoyancy heat and freshwater fluxes can additionally modulate spatial patterns of sea level variability (e.g. Piecuch and Ponte 2012; Forget and Ponte 2015).
+These redistri- - 20 butions leave the GMSL unaffected but can have strong impacts on regional scales rendering the spatial patterns of sea level variability highly non-uniform (e.g. Merrifield and Maltrud 2011).
+Ocean-atmosphere buoyancy fluxes can additionally modulate spatial patterns of sea level variability (e.g. Piecuch and Ponte 2012; Forget and Ponte 2015).

-The tropical Pacific is a prominent example for of an area where regional SLC sea level variability substantially deviates from the GMSL.
+The tropical Pacific is a prominent example for an area where regional SLC substantially deviates from the GMSL.
 Between 1993 and roughly 2012 sea level rise in the western part of the basin was three times as strong as the global mean rate, while the eastern basin saw no or even negative trends.
 These anomalies have been attributed to gradually increasing trade winds since the early 1990s (Merrifield and Maltrud, 2011).
-As such, they are part of a multidecadal pattern of variability, that can be related to climate modes such as PDO, ENSOand SOI Pacific Decadal Oscillation (PDO) or El Niño Southern Oscillation (ENSO) (Merrifield et al., 2012).
+As such they are part of a multidecadal pattern of variability, that can be related to climate modes such as PDO, ENSO and SOI (Merrifield et al., 2012).